lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 * You can get into this even if you can't learn to code, she says.
 "I can still interrogate these algorithms."
 * She says she got into it after talking to an Uber driver, who had applied for a baggage handler position and got a phone call asking him three questions (driven by AI)?
 * "How can we hold AI and algorithms accountable?"
 She mentions that if you're rejected for a job by an AI reviewing your resume, you usually have no idea that happened.
 * Tested an AI that evaluated call center applicants on their grasp of english.
+But some of these...aren't great.
 * Podcast: "In Machines We Trust"